Rashmika-Dineth/Linux/Assignment 6/ReadMe.md

 - Why would you want to hold a package?

   - You can hold a package if you want to keep the same version during the updates.
-  - Sometimes updating a package might affect other installed packages on the system such as dependancy issues.
+  - Sometimes updating a package might affect other installed packages on the system such as dependency issues.
   - Some features might change / removed in the newer versions.